 • IMMUNIZATION REQUIREMENTS - University regulations require that specific immunizations be completed before a student is allowed to register or attend class.
 Each newly entering student must provide documentation to the University of the following immunizations and tests: DPT (Infant Tetanus Series), Tetanus Booster (must be within the past 10 years), Polio Vaccination, two doses of MMR Vaccination (Measles, Mumps, and Rubella - not required if born before Jan.
 1, 1957).
-Nursing and International students have additional requirements.
+The Centers for Disease Control and the American College Health Association both recommend that college students receive the Meningococcal Meningitis vaccine.
+FMU agrees with this recommendation, but the Meningitis vaccine is not required for enrollment.
+Nursing and international students have additional requirements.
 Proof of these immunizations must be provided on the FMU Immunization Record Form (signed by a physician or clinic staff) or by written documentation from a medical doctor or health clinic.
+International students are required to have a current (within 12 months of arrival to FMU) tuberculosis skin test in addition to the regular required immunizations on arrival.
+If skin test is positive, then a chest X-ray report will be required.